chrisant996/clink/docs/clink.md

 `lua.break_on_traceback`     | False   | Breaks into Lua debugger on `traceback()`.
 `lua.debug`                  | False   | Loads a simple embedded command line debugger when enabled.
 Breakpoints can be added by calling `pause()`.
 `lua.path`                   |         | Value to append to `package.path`.
 Used to search for Lua scripts specified in `require()` statements.
+<a name="lua_reload_scripts"/>`lua.reload_scripts` | False | When false, Lua scripts are loaded once and are only reloaded if forced (see <a href="lua-scripts-location">The Location of Lua Scripts</a> for details).
+When true, Lua scripts are loaded each time the edit prompt is activated.
 `lua.traceback_on_error`     | False   | Prints stack trace on Lua errors.
 `match.ignore_case`          | `relaxed` | Controls case sensitivity in string comparisons. `off` = case sensitive, `on` = case insensitive, `relaxed` = case insensitive plus `-` and `_` are considered equal.
 `match.sort_dirs`            | `with`  | How to sort matching directory names. `before` = before files, `with` = with files, `after` = after files.